Skill Standards: Navigating the Narrative Traps

 "It looks like you are a teacher of science rather than a science teacher." - Professor David Penny, FRSNZ, Massey University

 Michael Fenton (MRSNZ) is a New Zealand scientist, future-focused educator, and qualification designer based in Taranaki.
 His research began with a Masters in microbiology at Massey University and has continued for more than three decades, driven by the founding question of the Nexus Research Group: how do you do authentic science with nothing?
 That question has produced original low-cost scientific instruments, a novel serial-communication discovery in Casio graphing calculators that enables timed data logging for a few dollars, and an emerging theoretical framework, Design by Subversion.
 He is a professional member of the Royal Society of New Zealand and a Ministry of Education E-Learning Fellow, and his research is permanently archived on Zenodo with citable DOIs.
+Across that work he has created and protected the spaces where authentic STEM learning can happen, physical, pedagogical, and at the level of curriculum and qualifications.
 A through-line of his current work is that, as AI models train on an increasingly polluted scientific literature, first-hand measurement is becoming essential rather than optional.

 Few people are recognised across scientific research, secondary classroom teaching, and tertiary teaching and lecturing.
 Michael has received awards in all three.